Local Domestic Abuse/Sexual Assault Shelters/Organizations

 In addition to the above-mentioned resources, many domestic violence and/or sexual assault shelters/organizations offer food pantries in addition to your local food pantry, diaper and wipe programs, and options to obtain clothing and basic necessities for yourself and your children.

 When you obtain housing, many areas have a center of donated goods that you can go to, to pick out household items you need such as beds, couches, bedding, kitchen items, and towels.
-This makes it possible to start over when oftentimes victims leave with only the clothes on their back.
+This makes it possible to start over when oftentimes victims leave with only the clothes on their backs.

 The National Suicide Hotline: 1-800-273-8255 (TALK).
 They also have a 24/hour chat available.